Lower East Side

 Clinton Street was famously dubbed "Restaurant Row" by the New York Times over a decade ago, and it still delivers.
 The blocks between Houston and Delancey are stacked with options.

+Norfolk and Suffolk Streets are the quieter residential plays — tree-lined (by LES standards), close to Seward Park, and increasingly popular with young families.
 The Bowery has transformed from its flophouse reputation into a legitimate luxury corridor.
 The New Museum anchors it culturally, and new residential development continues to reshape the streetscape.

 Restaurant